Work for Live Art Denmark

 Boris Nielsony devoted his entire life to artistic manifestation.
 During his career as a performance artist, he often also took on the roles of event organiser and researcher.
 All three activities essentially become one in his work.

 Boris was a co-founder of the Künstlerhaus Hamburg in 1977 and the Kleiner Ausstellungsraum in 1978.
 The latter weas one of the first spaces to continuously show installation and performance art in Germany.
-In 1981 he created numerous live art situations such as “Das Konzil”, were 70 people were confronted with each other in a performance event, sitting around a big table and performing day and night.
+In 1981 he created numerous live art situations such as “Das Konzil”, confronting 70 people with each other, sitting around a large table and performing day and night.

-In May 1982 he repeated the performance event Das Konzil in the form of 30 days performance reclusion followed by an open live situation inside of two big overseas containers located in the middle of the street first and in a theatre space later.
-In this big performance event he developed the idea to create a Performance Art Network, which still exists today.
+In May 1982 he repeated “Das Konzil” in the form of a secluded 30 days performance, followed by an open live situation inside of two overseas containers located frist in a street and in a theatre space later.
+During this performance event he developed the idea to create the Performance Art Network, which still exists today.
 This research and service project compiles information about alternative art spaces and projects, collects materials for developing ideas and performance projects, and amasses one of the biggest performance art archives in Europe.

 Together with a group of international artists Boris founded the work group Black Market International in 1985, which has since organised performance art events around the world.
-In 1991 they created The Black Market International Philosophical Statement under the title “Network and its Structure”, which aims to enable performance art in every moment, away from all forces of habit.
+In 1991 they created The Black Market International Philosophical Statement “Network and its Structure”, aiming to enable performance art in every moment, free from all forces of habit.

 Find massive amounts of performance-philosophical writings on Boris’ website.